 Rutledge is a tiny town located in the state of Missouri.
-With a population of 81 people and just one neighborhood, Rutledge is the 547th largest community in Missouri.
-Rutledge has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 83 people and just one neighborhood, Rutledge is the 547th largest community in Missouri.
+Rutledge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Rutledge, you'll notice that it is more blue-collar than most other communities in America.
-70.59% of Rutledge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Rutledge is generally considered to be a blue-collar town.
+70.59% of the Rutledge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rutledge is a town of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Rutledge who work in sales jobs (29.41%), office and administrative support (0.00%), and personal care services (0.00%).

 Telecommuters are a relatively large percentage of the workforce: 11.76% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.